How to Give Responsibilities?

 5. Who can consult whom?

 This part is important because tasks are generally not easy to complete.
-So, team member might need help.
+So, team members might need help.
 Identify team member’s who are expert in such task or has already done such similar task before.
 If you find no such members, then identify people outside the team.

-They can either be your friend, coach, mentor, senior, etc. Connect with them so that you can consult them with your team member if problem comes.
+They can either be your friend, coach, mentor, senior, etc. Connect with them so that you can consult them with your team member if a problem comes.

 6. Who are the late workers?